 Style author names

-To style the color, font, and size of your blog's author names, open the Style Editor while on a Blog Page and look for Meta or Metadata tweaks.
-Every template family has its own Style Editor tweaks and options.
+To style the color, font, and size of your blog's author names, open Site Styles while on a Blog Page and look for Meta or Metadata tweaks.
+Every template family has its own Site Styles tweaks and options.

 Tip: You may need to un-hide author names to see the tweaks.

-If your Style Editor doesn't have meta tweaks, the metadata tags typically follow the body font's settings.
+If your Site Styles doesn't have meta tweaks, the metadata tags typically follow the body font's settings.

 Filter posts by author